deveon95/slideomatic/readme.md

 A comprehensive range of configuration variables is available.
 Read through the comments to determine if any should be changed to suit your use.

 Run `sudo python3 ./slideomatic.py` to start Slideomatic and test the configuration.
 Press Ctrl+C to exit.
 Note that if started via ssh, Python may stop after the session is disconnected, so it may be better to use `sudo nohup python3 slideomatic.py` instead.
 To run at startup, run `nohup python3 slideomatic.py` using any usual method for running programs at startup such as adding it to `/etc/rc.local` or to crontab.
+Ctrl+Alt+F2 F3 etc. should work for switching between the slideshow and the terminal to allow the system to be used for other purposes without quitting.

+The Insertomatic 6000 uses the crontab method; the command used is `@reboot sleep 15 && sudo python3 /home/pi/slideomatic.py > /home/pi/slideomatic.log`.
+I would prefer to do this using systemd but I haven't been able to get the video to work when starting it from a systemd service.